chef/chef-workstation/docs-chef-io/content/workstation/knife_search.md

 `-R INT`, `--rows INT`

 : The number of rows to be returned.
+The default value is 10000.

 `SEARCH_QUERY`